tensorflow/tensorflow/g3doc/OpDefinitions.md

     *   The set of properties will be fixed and geared towards optimization/analysis passes (e.g., `HasSideEffects`).
-*   The op's operand/return type constraints are modelled along with the op in the registry (see [Type constraints](#type-constraints) discussion below).
+*   The op's operand/return type constraints are modelled along with the op in the registry (see [Type constraints](#type-constraints) discussion below), this allows (e.g.) optimized concise syntax in textual dumps.
-*   Behavior of the op is documented along with the op by, following TensorFlow, a summary and a description.
+*   Behavior of the op is documented along with the op with a summary and a description.
 The description is written in markdown and extracted for inclusion in the generated LangRef section of the dialect.
 *   The verbose form of printing and parsing is available as normal, but a custom parser and printer can either be specified or automatically generated from an optional string representation showing the mapping of the "assembly"